-While there is lots to be getting on with during your third year, taking time for yourself is still important and it always will be.
-Make selfcare a regular part of your routine – find what works for you and give yourself the time you need to practise this.
+- While there’re lots to be getting on with during your third year, taking time for yourself is still important and it always will be.
+Make self care a regular part of your routine – find what works for you and give yourself the time you need to practise this.

-If you’ve reached the end of your LLB and are unsure whether a career in law is right for you, take a look at LCN’s alternative careers section to see what else you can do with your degree.
+- If you’ve reached the end of your LLB and are unsure whether a career in law is right for you, check out LCN’s alternative careers section to see what else you can do with your versatile degree.